1. Construction Contracts and Allocation of Project Risk

 Construction Contracts distinguish between excusable and non excusable delays.
 Weather, supply disruptions, and regulatory issues may warrant schedule relief depending on contract language.
 Ambiguity in delay provisions often results in contested extensions and liquidated damages claims.

-Acceleration and mitigation obligations
+Acceleration and Mitigation Obligations

 When delays occur, pressure to accelerate performance increases.
 Construction Contracts should address whether acceleration is compensable and how mitigation efforts are evaluated.
 Without clear guidance, acceleration demands become a frequent source of dispute.